 We do not disclose personal data in any other way, unless requested by our clients or unless it is necessary to comply with laws or public authority requirements.
 We do not sell personal data.

-•We store the details of contacts in 5 years periods.
-Every 5 years the lists are reviewed and persons no longer relevant to the Foundation are deleted from the lists and all data are deleted.
+- We store the details of contacts in 2 years periods.
+Every 2 years – or more often – the contact lists are reviewed and persons no longer relevant to the Foundation are deleted from the lists and all data are deleted.

 You have several rights under the current privacy regulations.
 We have provided a list of these rights below.
 Please do not hesitate to contact us if you wish to exercise your rights.
 We will respond to your inquiry as soon as possible, generally within one month at the latest.

-Objection: You have a general right to object to our processing of personal data about you if this is justified by special circumstances on your part.
-You also have the right to object to us using data about you for marketing purposes, and you can do this, for example, by using the link included in our e-mails.
+You also have a right to object to our processing of personal data about you if this is justified by special circumstances on your part.

 We have implemented technical and organizational security measures to ensure that we handle personal data in a secure manner.
 We perform regular assessments of the security of all of our systems used for handling personal data and have entered into agreements instructing the suppliers of such systems to ensure an adequate level of data security.

 7. AMENDMENTS TO THIS PRIVACY STATEMENT